rc-kid/rckid-v1/docs/ASSEMBLY.md

 When the bootloader is flashed, verify that the `I2C` communication is working by running the AVR programmer in query mode.

+## Powering Up

+To power up attach the (ideally pre-charged) battery and optionally the USB-C charger as well.
+Upon power-on the AVR chip enters the power-on sequence